OcelotWalrus/F-15/README.md

 - Tweaked some missiles' data to fit more realistic scenarios (or not)
 - The addition of custom FlightGear AI scenarios for either strike, target interception or dogfight situations
 - Added a dragchute
+- Added more payload options, through custom rack count or new stores

 ---
 ORIGINAL TEXT